 - 1. Pre-consultation with City Staff - 2.
 Proponent required to notify all Block Plan landowners and invite them to participate in preparation of the Block Plan - 3.
 Submission of Block Plan Terms of Reference to the City - 4.
 Amend Terms of Reference and re-submit (if needed) - 5.
-Approval of Block Plan Terms of Reference by City Staff - 6.
-Completion of Block Plan by proponent and submission to City for approval - 7.
+Approval of Block Plan Terms of Reference by City Staff

+- 6. Completion of Block Plan by proponent and submission to City - 7.
 Circulation of Block Plan by City Planning Staff to City Departments and agencies - 8.
 Amend Block Plan and re-submit (if needed) - 9.
-Public consultation meeting - 10.
-Council endorsement of Block Plan
+Acceptance of Block Plan by the Director of Planning